 Member of the American Chiropractic Association Council on Diagnosis & Internal Disorders

 Dr. Esposito’s goal is to investigate and identify underlying factors causing chronic illnesses.
 These can include weight loss issues, hormonal imbalances, thyroid dysfunction, autoimmune disorders, digestive disorders, heart disease, diabetes, and fibromyalgia.
-His primary goal is to incorporate healthy, balance lifestyle practices into his patient’s everyday lives.
+His primary goal is to incorporate healthy, balanced lifestyle practices into his patient’s everyday lives.
 Dr. Esposito focuses on the whole person in an effort to look for the underlying causes for the symptoms of patients.
 These causes are addressed by lifestyle modifications and treatments in an effort to optimize the patient’s function, leading to a happier, healthier life.

 My name is Dr. Vincent Esposito.
 I come from an Italian American background, so food has always been a major connection point.
 Throughout my early years in grade school and high school, I spent hours upon hours watching my mom and other family members cook, picking up little tips and tricks along the way.
 However, I had never cooked for myself.
 Fast-forward, and I’m at college playing baseball, trying to put in extra work to be as good a player as I can be.
 Whether it was extra training sessions, batting practice, or agility drills, you name it, I was doing it.
 But there was one glaring hole that I did not truly address until years later.